Coastal coal-carrying trade of New South Wales: Southern Coalfields — Illawarra Region

-South Bulli Colliery (date unknown, within 1900–1927) (photographer: Broadhurst, William Henry, 1855–1927, from collection of the State Library of N.S.W.)
+South Bulli Colliery, an adit mine of the Southern Coalfields.
+(Date unknown, within 1900–1927.
+Photographer: Broadhurst, William Henry, 1855–1927, from collection of the State Library of N.S.W.)

 Although lying much closer to Sydney, the southern coalfields were not developed early, due to the absence of any natural port.
 Coal in the southern coalfields was generally more easily won than in the northern field.
 The coal outcropped in sea cliffs or part way up the Illawarra Escarpment and adit mining was feasible.
 Adits were less costly to construct and operate than the shafts and sloping drifts of the northern coalfields.
 The southern coalfields could be worked profitably, if the problem of shipping could be solved.
 The absence of a suitable port held back development of the southern mines, until around 1849 when the Mt Kiera mine opened.

 Coal from the southern coal fields, at various times, was loaded at Wollongong Harbour and Port Kembla and at the ocean jetty ports: Bellambi; Coalcliff; Hicks Point at Austinmer; and Sandon Point, Bulli.
 Port Kembla was originally an ocean jetty port but two breakwaters were added later to provide shelter.

 Coal trains consisting of four-wheel bottom-dump wagons at Thirroul.
 (Date unknown, within 1900–1927) The wagons in the foreground are owned by South Bulli Colliery. (photographer: Broadhurst, William Henry, 1855–1927, from collection of the State Library of N.S.W.)

 Loading at the southern coalfield jetty ports typically used four-wheel wagons with hoppers fixed to the frames, which were tipped into chutes that led to high staithes from which the collier alongside the jetty or wharf was loaded.
 At Wollongong Harbour only, some loading was done by crane using wagons with removable hoppers, similar in concept to the ones used in the northern coalfields.
 After 1915, four-wheel bottom dump wagons were used to bring coal to the new No.1 Jetty at Port Kembla, via an unloading rail loop and dump station.
 This bottom-dumping operation was similar in concept to the coal-handling practice of today.

 Unlike the northern fields, mines of the southern coalfield were usually named after a locality or geographical feature and their names rarely changed over their lifetime.
 The number of mines was also less and the mines tended to have longer lives.